oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-remote-jmx.md

 ## Step 3: Make a Dynamic Proxy Configuration

-Remote management of MBeans can use dynamic proxies to simplify the client's interaction with MBeans on the server (in a different application).
-Using proxies makes the sending and receiving of data transparent.
-Specifically, the connection, request, and return type conversion are all taken care of in the process of forwarding to the MBean server and back.
+JMX uses dynamic proxies, a [dynamic feature](../DynamicFeatures.md) of Java, to access MBeans.

-To register a custom MBean `SimpleJmx$SimpleMBean` and be able to interact with it, provide the dynamic proxy configuration for the MBean interface in a JSON file.
+To be able to interact with the custom `SimpleMBean` at run time, you need to provide Native Image with additional [dynamic proxy configuration](../DynamicProxy.md) for the MBean interface.
-Later you will pass this JSON file to the `native-image` builder.
+For this, create a JSON file named `proxy-config.json` with the following contents:

 ```json
 [